PSY6983-2021/clandry_project/README.md

 |Test set (fit on validation set)              |     0.56     |      0.0     |
 |Test set (fit on train + validation set)      |     1.0      |      0.0     |

-Using a vectorized correlation matrix was not successful to classify whether the participant was hearing or not.
-The prediction is closed to chance level when fitting the data on the validation set and overfits when fitting the data on the whole training set (including the validation one).
-Many reasons could explain these results (e.g. model/hyper-parameters/features selection, sample size, variability in the deaf participants, etc.).
+**Interpretation:** Using a vectorized correlation matrix was not successful to classify whether the participant was hearing or not.
+The prediction is close to chance level when fitting the data on the validation set only and overfits when fitting the data on the whole training set (including the validation one).
+Many reasons could explain these results (e.g. model/hyper-parameters/features selection, sample size, intra-individual differences, etc.).
 Predifining ROI known to show differences between the two groups instead of using the whole brain might also improve the prediction at the single-level.

+But on a good note...

 The most contributing coefficients to the classifier can be visualized on the brain!

 ![left brain](images/brain_left.gif) ![right brain](images/brain_right.gif)

-## Tools learned during this project
+## Tools Learned During This Project

-- **Open science software:**

-- **Machine learning packages:**

-- **Python scripting:**

-- **Data visualization:**
+- **Open Science Software:** I learned to use Git for local and remote control in order to share my project repository on Github.
+I was also able to navigate through different repositories to find the documentation needed for my project.
+Data organization, preprocessing and denoising strategies only used open access tools for reproductibility.

+- **Machine Learning Packages:** I have a better understanding of how to use `scikit-learn`, `nilearn` and their different modules for machine learning and neuroimaging data manipulations.

+- **Python Scripting:** I was able to use different librairies (e.g. `numpy`, `nibabel`), code in a virtual environment with Jupyter Notebook and edit code with Virtual Studio Code.
+The course modules helped me understand data dimensionality and how to manipulate it.

+- **Data Visualization:** I learned to plot static figures with `matplotlib` and `seaborn` and to generate interactive figures with `plotly`.
+I am now able to code this cool brain visualization:

 ![brain view](images/brain_img_view.gif)